Sprint Nextel: Tazewell County appeal a procedural matter

 Alan Tilles, the attorney representing Tazewell County in the case, said he had received a similar explanation from Sprint Nextel.

 “That’s what they’ve told me, and we are negotiating,” Tilles said.
 “Do we have a deal yet?
 No.”

-The FCC had decided that Sprint Nextel must pay an additional $500,000 in 800 MHz rebanding costs to replace 262 mobile radios for Tazewell County to ensure that the county maintains its ability to access all National Public Safety Planning Advisory Committee (NPSPAC) channels, including those for which it is not licensed to use.
+In the decision released on May 11, the FCC decided that Sprint Nextel must pay an additional $500,000 in 800 MHz rebanding costs to replace 262 mobile radios for Tazewell County to ensure that the county maintains its ability to access all NPSPAC channels, including those for which it is not licensed to use.